Who should come and what should I bring?

 It is common for both parents/carers to attend an initial session with the psychologist.
 This scenario is useful/preferred so more information can be obtained about the child's presentation and consistency can be established about the future intervention.

 There are many individual circumstances where both parents/carers can't be present during the first session or other sessions.
-In these circumstances it is common that individual session with each parent/carer via telephone/skype consultations; email consultation or reports can be arranged.
+In these circumstances it is common that individual sessions with each parent/carer occur or via telephone/skype consultations, email consultations or reports can be arranged.

 What should I bring?